19hours/sg-statutes/Acts/Competition Act.md

 (i) the turnover of all or any party to an agreement (determined in such manner as may be prescribed);

-(ii) the turnover of any person whose conduct the Commission is to consider (determined in such manner as may be prescribed); and
+(ii) the turnover of any person whose conduct the Commission is to consider (determined in such manner as may be prescribed);

+(iia) the turnover of all or any party to an anticipated merger (determined in such manner as may be prescribed); and

+[23/2007 wef 01/07/2007]

 (iii) the turnover of all or any party involved in a merger (determined in such manner as may be prescribed); and